 How To Get to Covington, Kentucky

 Covington can be reached by plane or car.
-While we typically like to fly (we are JetSetting Fools, after all!), for our stay in Covington, we drove a car from Columbus, Ohio.
+While we typically prefer to fly (we are JetSetting Fools, after all!), but for our stay in Covington, we drove from Columbus, Ohio.

 Covington, Kentucky Airport

-The airport in Covington, KY is officially called the Cincinnati/Northern Kentucky International Airport (Code CVG).
-If you are flying to Covington, use our tips for getting the best flights and rates!
+The airport in Covington, KY is officially called the Cincinnati/Northern Kentucky International Airport (CVG).
+If you are flying to Covington, be sure to use our tips for getting the best flights and rates!

 How To Get from Cincinnati/Northern Kentucky Intl Airport to the City?